What Goes Into an Appraisal?

-A home purchase is the most serious investment most of us could ever encounter.
-Whether it's where you raise your family, an additional vacation home or an investment, the purchase of real property is a complex transaction that requires multiple parties to make it all happen.
+Their home's purchase can be the most important financial decision some could ever make.
+It doesn't matter if a main residence, a seasonal vacation home or a rental fixer upper, the purchase of real property is a complex financial transaction that requires multiple parties to pull it all off.

-Most people are familiar with the parties having a role in the transaction.
-The real estate agent is the most familiar person in the transaction.
-Next, the bank provides the financial capital required to bankroll the deal.
-The title company sees to it that all areas of the sale are completed and that a clear title transfers to the buyer from the seller.
+The majority of the parties involved are very familiar.
+The most familiar face in the transaction is the real estate agent.
+Next, the bank provides the financial capital needed to fund the exchange.
+And the title company ensures that all areas of the exchange are completed and that the title is clear to transfer to the buyer from the seller.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-So, who's responsible for making sure the value of the property is in line with the amount being paid?
-This is where you meet the appraiser.
-We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+So, what party makes sure the value of the property is consistent with the amount being paid?
+In comes the appraiser.
+We provide an unbiased estimate of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from AAAnderson Associates Inc. will ensure, you as an interested party, are informed.

-Our first responsibility at AAAnderson Associates Inc. is to inspect the property to determine its true status.
-We must see features first hand, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they truly exist and are in the condition a reasonable person would expect them to be.
-To make sure the stated size of the property has not been misrepresented and document the layout of the property, the inspection often includes creating a sketch of the floorplan.
-Most importantly, the appraiser identifies any obvious amenities - or defects - that would affect the value of the property.
+Our first responsibility at AAAnderson Associates Inc. is to inspect the property to ascertain its true status.
+We must see aspects of the property hands on, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they really are present and are in the condition a typical person would expect them to be.
+To ensure the stated size of the property is accurate and describe the layout of the home, the inspection often requires creating a sketch of the floorplan.
+Most importantly, the appraiser identifies any obvious amenities - or defects - that would have an impact on the value of the house.

 Replacement Cost

-This is where we pull information on local construction costs, labor rates and other factors to derive how much it would cost to build a property comparable to the one being appraised.
-This value commonly sets the maximum on what a property would sell for.
-The cost approach is also the least used predictor of value.
+Here, the appraiser pulls information on local building costs, the cost of labor and other elements to figure out how much it would cost to build a property nearly identical to the one being appraised.
+This figure usually sets the upper limit on what a property would sell for.
+It's also the least used method.

 Sales Comparison

-Appraisers can tell you a lot about the neighborhoods in which they work.
-They innately understand the value of specific features to the homeowners of that area.
-Then, the appraiser researches recent sales in the vicinity and finds properties which are 'comparable' to the subject being appraised.
-By assigning a dollar value to certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or additional storage space, we add or subtract from each comparable's sales price so that they more accurately portray the features of subject.
+Appraisers get to know the subdivisions in which they appraise.
+They thoroughly understand the value of particular features to the homeowners of that area.
+Then, the appraiser researches recent sales in the vicinity and finds properties which are 'comparable' to the property in question.
+By assigning a dollar value to certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or extra storage space, we adjust the comparable properties so that they more accurately portray the features of subject.

-• For example, if the comparable property has an irrigation system and the subject does not, the appraiser may deduct the value of an irrigation system from the sales price of the comparable home.
+• If, for example, the comparable has a fireplace and the subject doesn't, the appraiser may subtract the value of a fireplace from the sales price of the comparable.

-Once all necessary adjustments have been made, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
-At AAAnderson Associates Inc., we are experts when it comes to knowing the value of particular items in Vancouver and Clark County neighborhoods.
-This approach to value is most often given the most consideration when an appraisal is for a real estate sale.
+An opinion of what the subject could sell for can only be determined once all differences between the comps and the subject have been evaluated.
+At AAAnderson Associates Inc., we are experts in knowing the value of real estate features in Vancouver and Clark County neighborhoods.
+This approach to value is commonly given the most consideration when an appraisal is for a home sale.

 Valuation Using the Income Approach

-A third way of valuing approach to value is sometimes used when an area has a reasonable number of renter occupied properties.
-In this case, the amount of income the property generates is taken into consideration along with other rents in the area for comparable properties to determine the current value.
+In the case of income producing properties - rental houses for example - the appraiser may use a third method of valuing real estate.
+In this case, the amount of income the property produces is factored in with other rents in the area for comparable properties to determine the current value.

 Coming Up With The Final Value